75lb/command-line-args/README.md

 | 15   | `--max 4` | `{ files: [ 'one.js' ], max: 4 }` |

 ### Group
 When your app has a large amount of options it makes sense to organise them in groups.
+For example, you may want to delegate the `video`and `audio` options to separate 3rd party libraries.

 ```js
 module.exports = [